rferri-gr8/git-flow-exercise/walkthrough/5-hotfix.md

 :bulb: Always make sure that `develop` is up to date before merging.
 There may be some merge conflicts that will need to be addressed at this point.

-Push the commit up to the source repository:
+Push the commit up to the origin repository:
 ```sh
 $ git push
 ```